wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/group-notes.md

   - earth: land cover -- fraction of NLCD
   - fire: soil moisture -- unsure how to estimate.

+## Group 15 Draft AI Task

+I want to create a new scientific project.
+The goal is to download data from three adjacent rivers in Wyoming: Snake River, Green River and Wind River.
+These should bounded by their headwaters and the second major reservoir for each river.
+I want to download _atmospheric, stream flow, land cover and soil moisture data_. **[Use these data sources: ?]**

+Download the data for a range of dates from **2020-2024**.
+Store the data in this project folder.

+Write python scripts to analyze the daily to monthly variations in **___ and ___** for the sites.

+_Create a topographic map with river features including DEM that delineates the three watersheds in their bounded regions._

+Create beautiful plots that describe these patterns and highlight the variations between them.

+I recommend that you create and save a plan.md that documents how you expect to execute these steps first, before using the MCP tools.

+# Prototype Sections Below

 ## Socioeconomic Forcings (Psudomodel based on RAD Framework)
 - Green, Snake and Wind Rivers and their watersheds stakeholders are hypothesized to place different values on water use.
   *hypothesized reponses based on a mostly uniformed prior*